-Caleb has diverse economic development experience and is sought after for his knowledge of development tools such as tax increment financing (TIF), special assessments, community redevelopment area (CRA) abatements, enterprise zone (EZ) abatements, joint economic development districts (JEDD), and job creation tax credits.
+Caleb has diverse economic development experience and is sought after for his knowledge of development tools such as tax increment financing (TIF), special assessments, community redevelopment area (CRA) abatements, enterprise zone (EZ) abatements, joint economic development districts (JEDD), and local tax credits.

-Caleb is an experienced negotiator, regularly advising his clients on complex projects involving multiple aspects of Ohio public finance and economic development law.
-He advises both public entities and private developers, and he brings a broad-based perspective to every negotiation.
+Caleb is an experienced negotiator, regularly advising his clients on complex projects involving multiple aspects of public finance and economic development law.
+He advises both public entities and private developers, and he brings a broad-based perspective to every transaction.

 Professional & Community Activities